rest-for-physics/rest-school/day2/session3/README.md

 **NOTE:** In the same way as `PrintMetadata` might help to understand where the information is stored inside the class data members, the `PrintEvent` method implementation of each specific event type might help to understand how the event information can be accessed directly.

-**THINKING:** Can you write a loop to calculate average number of tracks for this run?
+**THINKING:** Can you write a loop to calculate the average number of tracks for this run?

 ### Exercise 5.
 Drawing events